mliebelt/ChessTempoViewer/readme.txt

 == Description ==

-Integrate  the chess board of ChessTempo (see [ChessTempo PGN Viewer Usage](http://chesstempo.com/pgn-usage.html) for some of the options.
-These are the parameters:
+Integrate  the chess board of ChessTempo (see [ChessTempo PGN Viewer Usage](http://chesstempo.com/pgn-usage.html) for some of the options).

+Use following tag to insert a chessboard:

+`[pgn parameter=value ...]
+... chess games in PGN format ...
+[/pgn]`

+Tag parameters:

  *   pgnFile: URL to the pgn file.
-If you want to embed the PGN directly see the example below
+If you want to embed the PGN directly, embed it like the example below.
+(This parameter is not implemented yet)
  *   pieceSet: possible are 'merida' (the default), 'leipzig', 'maya', 'condal', 'case' and 'kingdom'
-*   pieceSize The size of the pieces to use in pixels, currently supported sizes are '20', '24', '29', '35', '40' and '46'.
+ *   pieceSize: The size of the pieces to use in pixels, currently supported sizes are '20', '24', '29', '35', '40' and '46'.
 Default size is 46
-*   movesFormat The style of formatting for the moves display, either "default" or "main_on_own_line" for a display which puts the main line moves on their own line with the annotations/variations indented below the main line.
+ *   movesFormat: The style of formatting for the moves display, either "default" or "main_on_own_line" for a display which puts the main line moves on their own line with the annotations/variations indented below the main line.
-*   layout: possible are board-top (default), board-left, board-right, or board-bottom
+ *   layout: possible are board-top (default), board-left, board-right, or board-bottom (not implemented yet)
  *   id: name of the board on the page.
 Only necessary, if there is more than one board on the page.
 The names have to be unique per page, not globally.

+Example:

+`[ctpgn id=fen fen="r5k1/ppqb2pp/2n1pr2/3pN1QP/2pP2B1/P1P5/2P2PP1/R3R1K1 w - - 0 23"]
+    23. Nxd7 {verwundert schlug Schwarz den Springer} Qxd7 24.
+Qxf6 {Schwarz fällt aus allen Wolken!} gxf6
+    25. Bxe6+ Qxe6 26.
+Rxe6 {der Rest ist Sache der Technik} Kf7 27.
+Rd6 Rd8 28.
+Rxd8 Nxd8 29. f4 Ne6
+    30. g3 Ng7 31. g4 f5 32. h6 Ne6 33. gxf5 Nxf4 34.
+Kf2 Kf6 35.
+Kf3 Kxf5 36. a4 Ng6 37. a5 Kg5
+    38. Rb1 b6 39.
+Rxb6 Kxh6 40.
+Ra6 Kg5 41.
+Rxa7 h5 42.
+Rg7 {und Schwarz gibt auf} * [/ctpgn]`

 == Installation ==